-The authorities sought in paragraphs (A), (B), (C) and (D) of resolution 20 will expire at the end of next year's AGM (or, if earlier, at the close of business on 8 August 2019).
+The authorities sought in paragraphs (A), (B), (C) and (D) of resolution 20 will expire at the end of next year's AGM (or, if earlier, at the close of business on 7 August 2020).

-The directors intend to use the authorities sought under resolution 20 to allot ordinary shares as share dividends instead of cash dividends and following the exercise of options and awards under the Company's share schemes.
+The directors intend to use the authorities sought under resolution 20 to allot ordinary shares following the exercise of options and awards under the Company's share schemes.
 Otherwise, the authorities will also give the directors flexibility to issue shares where they believe it is in the interests of shareholders to do so.